realglobe-Inc/sugo-caller/README.md

 <a name="overview"></a>

-SUGO-Terminal works a client of SUGO-Cloud and provides access on to remote spot interface as JavaScript functions.
+SUGO-Terminal works a client of [SUGO-Cloud][sugo_cloud_url] and provides access on to remote spot interface as JavaScript functions.

 <!-- Overview End -->